tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/StudentGuide.md

 <details>
 <summary>What is an IAM Role?</summary>

 AWS Identity and Access Management (IAM) allows you to securely control the acces of others to your AWS resources.
 By creating an IAM User you are granting others secure access to your account without actually giving them your password.
 After creating the user, a role can be assigned to the user that defines and resticts that access as you wish.
 An IAM role defines *who* can do *what* to your AWS resources, and *when* they can do it.
-[This](https://aws.amazon.com/iam/faqs/) document from AWS contains some great frequently asked questions baout the IAM service.
+[This](https://aws.amazon.com/iam/faqs/) document from AWS contains some great frequently asked questions about the IAM service.

 </details>